Google product managers have a great job. Full stop.

 Don't put off sitting down and drilling yourself on likely questions - across the all the skill types likely to be tested: analytics, technical, strategy, product design and culture fit.

 There are a ton of ways to do this.
 You could ask a friend to quiz you.
 You could use Google products like Gmail, Docs, Photos, Search, etc. and make up sample questions for yourself.
-Or you could use something like RocketBlocks PM prep to work through sample PM questions and answers (with embedded concept reviews).
+Or you could use a dedicated interview prep tool like RocketBlocks, which includes interview drills and sample answers from expert PMs.

 Regardless of the method, don't go into the interview cold turkey.
 To kick start your prep, here are a handful of sample questions.